Setup for iOS

 If you're using Swift you'll need to configure the following in Xcode:

-4. scroll down to Swift Compiler - General
+Swift Compiler - General - Double click on

 The Antidote SDK secures your game unauthorised access when players start it directly.
 When you submit your app to TestFlight, an Apple reviewer will need to be able to access your game without using the Antidote app.
 To do this, you will need to add login credentials to your TestFlight submission.